GiorgioCasoni/ConformanceCheckingPipeline/README.md

 ## 📌 Overview

-This repository contains the implementation developed for a Master's thesis focused on **process mining**, with particular emphasis on:
+This repository contains the implementation developed for a Bachelors thesis focused on **process mining**, with particular emphasis on:

 - Conformance checking via **alignments**
 - Optimization using **unfoldings**